sbt/sbt-ci-release/readme.md

 - For real name, you can use anything.
 For example, this repository uses "sbt-ci-release bot".
 - For email, use your own email address
-- For passphrase, generate a random password with a password manager
+- For passphrase, generate a random password with a password manager.
+This will be the environment variables PGP_PASSPHRASE in your CI.
+Take not of `PGP_PASSPHRASE`.

 At the end you'll see output like this